poojan-solanki/office-party/README.md

 ## 🤝 Contributing

-This is a the fun project.
+This is a fun project.
 If you have suggestions or improvements, feel free to reach out or contribute!

 ---